 A session message is a response to a customer communication on WhatsApp within 24 hours of receipt.
 Responses to these customer-generated messages are free to partners provided they fall within the 24-hour window.

-By contrast, template messages are initiated by the business to customers who have opted into receiving communications from that company.
+By contrast, template messages are initiated by the business to customers who have opted in to receiving communications from that company.
 Or, they are responding to a session message after the 24-hour window.
 These always carry a fee.

 WhatsApp has placed stringent controls on the format of templated messages and these need to be approved before they are sent out.
 From simple checks such as grammar and spelling to the URLs you choose to send, it’s well worth abiding by the rules.
 Should a user block you after receiving a message then your Template Message quality score will drop and your account will be flagged.

-API Pricing Models
+WhatsApp Business Platform Pricing Models

 Some Solution Providers charge implementation fees and some prefer to cover their costs in other ways.
 Just be sure that you’re comparing like for like when you’re doing your research.